0xfabian/MatrixProject/README.md

 ## 5. Controls

-- **Arrow Buttons on Joystick**: Move the player character and navigate menus.
-- **Button A on Joystick**: Place a bomb.
-- **Additional Controls**: [List any other controls relevant to gameplay]
+- **Move Player**: Use the joystick's arrow buttons to navigate the player character through the grid-based arena.
+- **Place Bomb**: Press the joystick's central button to strategically place a bomb.
+- **Menu Navigation**: Utilize the joystick's arrow buttons for menu navigation.

 ## 6. Code

-Explore the Arduino sketch in the `code` directory (`Bomberman_Matrix.ino`).
-The code covers player movement, joystick navigation, bomb placement, enemy behavior, and level design, all tailored for the Arduino platform.
+Dive into the code [here](https://github.com/0xfabian/MatrixProject/blob/main/main.ino).
+This script encapsulates the essence of player movement, joystick navigation, bomb placement, and level design.

-Feel free to modify the code, add new features, or customize the gameplay to suit your preferences.

----

-*Ensure to submit the homework on MS Teams once the GitHub repository is updated.*

-Feel free to adapt this template based on your specific project details or add any additional sections you find relevant.